-Kothimbir Vadi is a famous traditional Maharashtrian snack made from coriander leaves and gram flour.
-It can be served as a side dish with meals.
+Kothimbir Vadi is a famous traditional Maharashtrian snack made with coriander leaves and gram flour.
+Kothmir Vadi can be served with any chutney as a snack, but is also great as a side dish with meals.

 3 cups Coriander (chopped)

 1 tbsp green chillies, finely chopped

 1 tbsp cumin-coriander powder (dhaniya jeera powder)

 - In a mixing bowl, add besan, chopped coriander, turmeric powder, chilly powder, green chilly paste, cumin-coriander powder, garam masala, 1 tbsp oil, salt, water and mix well.

 - Spread the mixture on a greased thali and place it in a vessel/steamer in which some water is already boiling.

 - Cover it and steam for 10 minutes.